ouspg/PrivacyAndSocialEngineering/1.Regulation_and_web_privacy/README.md

 View your browser fingerprint with Am I Unique. **Canvas elements** are created by taking features from your device and browser.
 These features are used to generate a picture that represents your browsing setup.
 Return the similarity percentages of your Canvas and, if your browser supports it, WebGL Data Attributes.

-What is your Screen width and Screen height similarity percentage?
+What are your Screen width and Screen height similarity percentage?
 You may or may not have a common screen resolution in use.
-However people use User Interfaces and Taskbars of different sizes.
+However, people use User Interfaces and Taskbars of different sizes.
 Now check out the similarity percentage for Screen available width and Screen available height.
 Can you explain your result?

 Return similarity percentage for:
 - Canvas + WebGL Data